 - Domestic dog and coydog males do not tend to litters, whereas male coyotes do.

 Coyotes are pack animals, and the Chicago coyotes that have been researched generally have five to six adults in a pack.
-Coyotes may mate for life—at least, they are mostly monogamous—and an alpha pair is the dominant couple in the pack.
-Some coyotes are solitary, and if hunting and trapping is prevalent, the alpha pair may be the only members in a group.
+Coyotes can mate for life—at least, they are mostly monogamous—and an alpha pair is the dominant couple in the pack.
+Some coyotes are solitary, and if hunting and trapping is prevalent, the alpha pair might be the only members in a group.
 Juveniles reach the same size as adults at around nine months of age, and around 70 percent of them die as they move out of their home territory to establish their own.
 They are susceptible to canine diseases, such as distemper, mange and rabies.
 Unfortunately, their top predator is the automobile.

 5. Will Coyotes Attack People?